-To extend the season of your seasonal business, you might want to consider switching up your offerings in an effort to bring in new business.
+To extend the season of your business, you might want to consider switching up your offerings to bring in new business.
 Kona Ice, a gourmet shaved-ice company, began selling Kona Cocoa and coffee at some of its franchises during the winter months as a way to continue relationships with customers throughout the year.

-"Introduce the product as a seasonal special, [such as] coffee shops that sell limited-time pumpkin-spice lattes, said Tony Lamb, found and CEO of Kona Ice.
+"Introduce the product as a seasonal special, [such as] coffee shops that sell limited-time pumpkin spice lattes, said Tony Lamb, founder and CEO of Kona Ice.
 "It allows a brand to experiment, but people don't start accepting that as [standard].
 See what catches on."

 "You don't want to go all in; you want to test," Goldin added.
 "Tread lightly and experiment to see if you can increase business.
 If it works, expand it next year.
 You may be pleasantly surprised."